Photo credit: @mllepanggi

 You’ll have the recruiter’s eyes rolling with this one.
 This is over-worn, unoriginal, and disingenuous altogether.
 At all costs, avoid using this answer please!

-Here are some other answers that you avoid:
+Here are some other answers you should avoid:

 “It’s my dream job.”

 “I love to travel the world and explore!”

 “I can’t wait to live in New York…”

 “I need a good paying job to support my children…”

 If you examine these answers, you’ll realize that they are all about you.
 It’s as if you’re using them (the airline) only for your own personal goals.